H-y-hoon/Image_Classification/README.md

 # Keras_Mnist
-This is for school assignment.
+- This is for school assignment.
-Image classification using CNN.
+- Image classification using CNN.
+- result => B+